 In 2021 we were thrilled to announce that a record-breaking 25,648 children entered The Queen’s Commonwealth Essay Competition 2021 from every Commonwealth region.
-Thank you, and well done to everyone who entered!
+The 2021 winners and runners-up are:

 Kayla Bosire is an 11th grade student at Maxwell Adventist Academy in Kenya, and she loves writing, a passion she has pursued for a good portion of her 16 years of life.
 Her love for words was developed while she was a student at Cavina School a prep school in Nairobi Kenya, where she developed a love for creative writing, Shakespeare and theatre.
 Kayla’s love for the arts is nurtured at her current high school; where she plays three instruments (piano, violin and flute) and enjoys performing in her schools’ orchestra and as a member of the Wind Ensemble.

 She holds positions of leadership and responsibility as a tutors assistant math grader, Class Secretary and as a member of the school magazine team (The Maxwell Mirror).
 Her dream is to pursue a career that allows her to advance justice and fairness in the world for both humans and animals.
 She is yet to decide whether she is a cat or dog person.
 Kayla chose to write about it being 30 years since the end of the COVID-19 pandemic and what the world looks like….through the eyes of the COVID-19 virus.

 Aditi S Nair is an 11th grade student of Sanskriti School in New Delhi.
 She has always had a passion for writing, and ever since she was young, has enjoyed writing stories and poems.

 Apart from writing, her hobbies include reading, dancing and gardening.
 A few of her favourite authors are Khaled Hosseini, Celeste Ng, Ruskin Bond and Madeline Miller.